CCDG/Pipeline-Standardization/PipelineStandard.md

 Summary: We agreed that this computationally expensive data processing step is dispensable given the state of current Indel detection algorithms, and should be removed.

 ##Base quality score recalibration
-Summary: Currently, this step is performed by all centers except WashU, using two different tools: GATK (Broad, NYGC & Baylor) and BamUtil (Michigan).
-There was discussion about dropping BQSR given evidence from WashU and Michigan that the impact on variant calling performance is minimal.
+Summary: There was discussion about dropping BQSR given evidence that the impact on variant calling performance is minimal.
 However, given that this project will involve combined analysis of data from multiple centers and numerous sequencers, generated over multiple years, and that we cannot ensure the consistency of Illumina base-calling software over time, we decided that it is preferable to perform BQSR.
+We evaluated two tools, GATK BaseRecalibrator (both version 3 and 4) and bamUtil.

 Standard:
 * We will use the following files from the [GATK hg38 bundle](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/) for the site list: